 - Remote, so you're likely to eat all meals in-house (not a hardship in terms of taste, just budget)

-- Suites have Jacuzzi baths with hand-held showers - not ideal if you just want a shower
+- Most suites have Jacuzzi baths with hand-held showers - not ideal if you just want a shower

 - Baby cots